UW-geophysics-edu/ess-107-intro-to-ice/README.md

 **Quantitative Assignment #4**:  Time series analysis.
 The notion of time scale as evidenced Earth’s history of glaciation.

-9. Glaciations on other planets
+9. Glaciations on other planets ([Slides](https://docs.google.com/presentation/d/1o99sBIIbAsbnCNj8lS0QyWIk-jqvjbMmKCwQbVggt8A/edit?usp=sharing), [Writing Assignment](https://forms.gle/Tk6PcLzn56fLyEn39))
 - Motivation: is there life on other planets?
 - Ice Shells: Europa, Enceladus, Ganymede, and Triton
 - Ice sheets and cryo-volcanism on Mars